Sacramento Medical Malpractice Lawyer

 During the initial client contact, the attorney will obtain a detailed medical history during which the attorney should get the names of all physicians and hospitals that have rendered medical treatment to the client.

 It is valuable for a client to prepare a written summary (timeline) of all medical treatment including dates, doctors, symptoms, conversations with medical providers, and treatment received.

 After that, all relevant medical records are obtained by the attorney.
 In many medical malpractice cases, proof of negligence is found in these records.

 Here is a video we recently put together regarding selecting an attorney in Sacramento:Determining Medical Malpractice

 To determine if there is "medical malpractice," it is necessary that a medical expert is retained to consult with the plaintiff's attorney.
 This expert should be well qualified to give a medical opinion and is therefore frequently board certified in the relevant field of medicine.
-If, after a thorough review of the medical records, the medical expert concludes "with reasonable medical certainty that the action or inaction of the defendant physician was the cause of damage to the plaintiff," it is appropriate to file suit against the physician/hospital.
+After a complete review of the client's medical records, the medical expert determines with reasonable certainty that the action or inaction of the physician was the cause of injury to the plaintiff, then it is appropriate to file a suit against the doctor or the hospital.

 Filing suit begins the legal process which may cover several years.
 During this period both parties exchange a series of documents.

 In the first stage, the legal pleading stage, the parties set forth with precision their legal theories.

 In the second stage called, the discovery stage, the facts to support the various legal theories are developed.

 If the parties are not able to resolve their differences the case, now in its third stage, will go to trial before a judge and jury.Medical Malpractice FAQ